-The ringleader was supposedly Preeyanuch "Preaw" Nonwangchai, who led a life of excess.
-That lifestyle didn't seem to change too much once she was in custody.
-Pictures of Preaw and her fellow suspects putting on makeup, wearing night masks, and flashing peace signs painted an image of remorseless killers who were awarded special treatment.
+Reportedly, Preeyanuch "Preaw" Nonwangchai, who orchestrated the murder, led a public life of excess.
+While in police custody, pictures of Preaw and her fellow suspects putting on makeup, wearing night masks, and flashing peace signs painted a public image of remorseless killers who were awarded special treatment.
 Soon, the young women were in every newspaper and a television staple.

 Some people in Thailand expressed shock and anger at the attention devoted to the case.
-Others ate up the sordid news, and bought up merchandise and souvenirs inspired by the Thai Murder Babes.
-The bloody case has sparked a debate over the role of the media in reporting crimes, and whether real-life tragedies are being trivialized as entertainment.
+The Thai Murder Babes even inspired merchandise and souvenirs.
+The case has sparked a debate over the role of the media in reporting crimes, and whether the media are trivializing real-life tragedies as entertainment.

-Klinjui's remains were discovered on May 25, buried in a shallow grave.
+Coworkers last saw Warisara “Amm” Klinjui, a 22-year-old employee of a karaoke bar, on May 23, 2017.
+CCTV footage from that night shows three suspects forcing her into a car.
+Authorities discovered Klinjui's remains on May 25, buried in a shallow grave.
 Metal sheets had been placed on top of the burial site, but a foul smell alerted some passersby.
-The corpse was found cut in half, wrapped in garbage bags, and stuffed into bins.
-The authorities were able to identify the body as Klinjui's based on her distinctive tattoos.
+Investigators found the body cut in half, wrapped in garbage bags, and stuffed into bins.
+Police were able to identify the body as Klinjui's based on her distinctive tattoos.

 Preeyanuch Nonwangchai Allegedly Orchestrated The Murder

-Kawita Ratchada, Apiwan Sattayabundit, and couple Wasin Namprom and Jidarat Promkun were supposedly key accomplices in the murder of Warisara Klinjui.
-However, 24-year-old Preeyanuch “Preaw” Nonwangchai was the one who allegedly steered the operation.
+Police considered Kawita Rachada, 25, Apiwan Sattayabundit, 28, and couple Wasin Namprom, 22, and Jidarat Promkhun, 21, key accomplices in the murder of Warisara Klinjui.
+Allegedly, 24-year-old Preeyanuch “Preaw” Nonwangchai directed the murder.

-Nonwangchai grew up on a poor farm, but underwent extensive plastic surgery before becoming a bar hostess.
-Following the murder, Nonwangchai was framed as something of a femme fatale by the media.
+Nonwangchai grew up on a poor farm but underwent extensive plastic surgery before becoming a bar hostess.
+Following the murder, the media framed Nonwangchai as something of a femme fatale.
 The public became so obsessed with her story that some reporters called it the "Preaw Phenomenon."

 A Confrontation Turned Deadly

-Following the beating, the murderers stopped at a hardware store to purchase a saw.
-From there, they took the body to a hotel room where, according to driver Wasin Namprom, it was dismembered by Nonwangchai.
-Finally, the body was wrapped in garbage bags, jammed into bins, and buried in a shallow grave.
-Steel sheets were then placed over the grave to further conceal the corpse.
+After the murder, the group stopped at a hardware store to purchase a saw.
+From there, they took the body to a hotel room where, according to driver Wasin Namprom, Nonwangchai dismembered Klinjui.
+Then they wrapped the body in garbage bags before placing into bins.
+Near the Thai resort of Khon Kaen, they buried Klinjui in a shallow grave with steel sheets over top the body.

 Nonwangchai And Her Accomplices Fled To Myanmar

-The day after the murder, Nonwangchai, Kawita Ratchada, and Apiwant Satayabundit ran off to Myanmar.
-Wasim Namprom and Jidarat Promkar, the couple who had driven the car, made a run for Laos, where they were the first to be apprehended by the police.
+The day after the murder, Nonwangchai, Rachada, and Sattayabundit ran off to Myanmar.
+Namprom and Promkhun, the couple who had driven the car, made a run for Laos, where police apprehended them before locating the others.